Ryan Gosling hopes La La Land sparks revival of Hollywood musicals

 Gosling won the best actor prize while Stone was named best actress and writer/director Damien Chazelle picked up multiple awards, and Gosling hopes the success will have a ripple effect.

-Arriving at a screening in London, he told the Press Association: "I hope so.
+Arriving at a screening in London on Thursday night, he told the Press Association: "I hope so.
 I think Damien found a way to make a nostalgic film about those musicals but he found a way to make them relevant and contemporary so it will be interesting to see if we can keep that alive."

 While the film is the bookies' favourite for the best picture Oscar, the actor said he is not focused on collecting statuettes.